mukaibot/pingaling/README.md

 The Pingaling server is available at `pingaling/server` from [Docker Hub](https://hub.docker.com/r/pingaling/server/)

+## Installing the client
+The Pingaling client is written in Ruby.
+Installation is as follows:

+1. Download the latest release
+1. Extract the zip to your preferred location
+1. Add `<wherever you extracted pingaling>/cli/bin` to your `PATH`
+1. `cd <wherever you extracted pingaling>/cli && bundle install`
-The Pingaling client can be configured with `pingaling config` to point to your instance of the API
+1. `pingaling config add-server # to point to your Pingaling server`

 # Usage
 Once you have the Pingaling server running, you can use the client to configure and interogate the service.
 Pingaling is heavily inspired by Kubernetes and `kubectl`.